sahad-mk/FireVu/README.md

 ![Firevu logo](https://github.com/sahad-mk/FireVu/blob/master/Images/Firevu_Splash.png)

 ## Introduction
 FireVu is an intentionally vulnerable Android application developed for Android open source security.
 The initial goal was to demonstrate the misconfigured Firebase database of mobile apps.
-Later I have added a few vulnerabilities.
+I have added a few more vulnerabilities for learning purpose.

-You can find out the following vulnerabilities in this app:
+###### vulnerabilities listed in this app:

 1. Misconfigured Firebase backend.
 2. Vulnerable Exported content .